scottkildall/Interaction_Design_Art385_SP21/README.md

 Shows a way to turn debug info on/off

+**(6) SimpleImageDisplay**
+Draws an image, centered with background transparent.

+To display this, you will need to launch a localhose.

+Go to Terinal window and:

+`cd [path]

+python -m SimpleHTTPServer
+`

+On Mac, you can type 'cd ' and drag your parent directory onto the Terminal window change to that directoy.

 ### Assets
 These will be used in some of the video tutorials